chuk-chuk/acceptance_QAWorks/README.md

 ### Highlights
 * These tests were written in Ruby using RSpec, Capybara and Selenium
 * I set Capybara's default driver to be Selenium;
-* Test do not run in Windows, tests automation setup for Mac OS X;
+* Test do not run in Windows, tests automation setup for Mac OS X only;
 * Automated other scenarios: invalid email address and required field error.
 * The required field error appeared exactly twice the number of expected occurrences.
 I found out there is a hidden div duplicating these message;
 * The form was submitted asynchronously.
 Capybara does not wait until async calls are finished, and asserts the data on the page that is not yet updated.

 ### Improvements

  I realised that Capybara provides auto-waiting feature - powerful synchronisation for asynchronous processes, like AJAX calls.
-To improve my tests I would add a helper called [wait_until](https://shvets.github.io/blog/2013/10/12/acceptance_tricks.html/).
+To improve my tests I would add a helper called [wait_until](https://shvets.github.io/blog/2013/10/12/acceptance_tricks.html).
 Ideally it should wait until all AJAX requests are finished, but I added sleep 5 to it for simplicity.